tronovav/geoip2-update/README.md

 DATABASE UPDATE ATOMICITY
 -------------------------

-Currently, the atomicity of the update operation is implemented at the level of individual database files.
+The atomicity of the update operation is implemented at the level of the database files.

 The structure of the mmdb and csv databases is different.
 Mmdb databases consist of a single database file.
-Thus, when updating databases mmdb, the operation is completely atomic and the possibility that when updating databases, there will be errors associated with the short-term absence of the mmdb file.
+Thus, when updating the mmdb databases, the operation is completely atomic and errors associated with the short-term absence of the mmdb file during the database update are excluded.
 Since the files are atomically replaced with new ones.

 CSV databases consist of multiple files.
-When updating csv database revisions, each csv file is also replaced atomically, and the chance of a file missing during the update is eliminated.
+When upgrading versions of the CSV database, each CSV file is also replaced atomically, and there is no chance of a file missing during the upgrade.

 COPYRIGHT AND LICENSE
 ---------------------